Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 ### Connection

-A connection, also known as a client connection, represents an individual WebSocket connection connected to the Web PubSub service.
-When successfully connected, the Web PubSub service assigns the connection a unique connection ID.
+A connection, also known as a client connection, represents an individual WebSocket connection connected to the Web PubSub.
+When successfully connected, the Web PubSub assigns the connection a unique connection ID.
 Each `WebPubSubClient` creates its own exclusive connection.

 ### Recovery